awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeFaq.md

 Valid Values:` CREATING | UPDATING | ACTIVE | DELETING | FAILED`

  ** [UpdatedAt](#API_DescribeFaq_ResponseSyntax) **   <a name="Kendra-DescribeFaq-response-UpdatedAt"></a>
-The date and time that the FAQ was last updated\.
+The Unix timestamp when the FAQ was last updated\.
 Type: Timestamp

 ## Errors<a name="API_DescribeFaq_Errors"></a>